 In other words, you can take any big body of anything that's complicated, could be a book, could be a story, could be a real world event, and you can always find what looks like circumstantial evidence to any fucking thing you want.

-Do you do you want do you want me to prove that uh aliens were complicit in uh killing somebody?
+Do you want me to prove that aliens were complicit in killing somebody?

 I could probably do it.

-I I could find all kinds of well, did you know that there was a report of an alien in the area that day?
+I could find all kinds of, well, did you know that there was a report of an alien in the area that day?

 Did you know that there were reports of aliens in other places where people were murdered?